-- eustatic causes: this refers to climate-relatedglobal changes due to water mass being added to the oceans.
+- eustatic causes: this refers to climate-related climate-relatedglobal changes due to water mass being added to the oceans.
 The sea-level rise following the melting of large glaciers at the end of ice ages is an example of eustatic sea-level rise;Further information on this topic is available here:

 - eustatic causes: this refers to climate-related

 - 3.1 > Until 6000 years ago, sea level rose at an average rate of approximately 80 cm per century, with occasional sharp increases.
 There were at least two periods, each lasting around 300 years, when sea level rose by 5 metres per century.
 This was caused by meltwater pulses.

 The last warmer (interglacial) period comparable with the current climatic period occurred between 130,000 and 118,000 years ago.
 At that time, sea level was 4 to 6 metres higher than it is today.
 This was followed by an irregular transition into the last colder (glacial) period, with the Earth experiencing its Last Glacial Maximum (LGM) 26,000 to 20,000 years ago.
 At that time, sea level was 121 to 125 metres lower than it is today.
 Then the next warmer period began and sea level rose at a relatively even rate.
 There were, however, intermittent periods of more rapid rise triggered by meltwater pulses.
 These were caused by calving of large ice masses in the Antarctic and in the glacial regions of the Northern hemisphere, or, in some cases, by overflow from massive natural reservoirs which had been formed by meltwater from retreating inland glaciers.
 This relatively strong sea-level rise continued until around 6000 years ago.
 Since then, sea level has remained largely unchanged, apart from minor fluctuations amounting to a few centimetres per century.